 On February 26, 2020, the Company completed the acquisition of a 100% interest in LARG (see note 7).
-LARG's subsidiary KAO holds a 100% beneficial interest in eight exploration concessions and has two option agreements to earn a majority interest in five additional concessions.
+LARG's subsidiary KAO holds a 100% beneficial interest in eight exploration concessions and has two option agreements to earn a potential 100% in five additional concessions.
 These 13 concessions comprise the Jasperoide copper-gold project, located in the Andahuaylas-Yauri belt of Peru.
 The Jasperoide project concessions cover a total area of 5,696 hectares.
-For the five concessions under option agreements, the Company must incur a total of US\$5 million in exploration (approx. US\$1.8 million incurred to date) and provide a balance of US\$1,915,000 in cash option payments as detailed below.
+For the five concessions under option agreements, the Company must incur a cumulative total of US\$5 million (including a minimum of US\$2,000,000 for La Bruja) in exploration (approx. US\$2.3 million incurred to November 30, 2020 including LARG and KAO expenditures prior to the February 26, 2020 acquisition date) and provide a balance of US\$1,820,000 in cash option payments as detailed below.